Test Prep Advice Post

 Can I prove definitively that the ACT and College Board engage in curve-fitting/post-smoothing?
 No, because ACT and the College Board haven't explicitly admitted to it yet.
 However, we have strong historical evidence (see above), as well as evidence from both the SAT and ACT literature (sources: SAT Technical Manual) / ACT Technical Manual) that curving has been an unstated/largely ignored yet essential part of the "equating" umbrella all along, and that this post-test process is an entirely separate process from any pre-test calculations.

-If you read the SAT technical manual, for example, then you will see the term "operational administration," which refers to a national SAT test date when scaling data is collected, vs. a "pretest," when equating data is collected prior to the national administration of the test.
+If you read the SAT technical manual, for example, then you will see the term "operational administration," which refers to a national SAT test date when scaling data is collected from a sample group, vs. a "pretest," when equating data is collected prior to the national administration of the test.
 The ACT also freely admits to using post-test data from national test dates in its technical manual.
 Finally, it is also important to consider that "curved" tests have a bad reputation, so the College Board and ACT have reason to mislead us in this regard.